kr1/metronome/README.md

 ## RUNNING TEST

-A [Jasmine](https://github.com/pivotal/jasmine/) tests in the tests folder.
+A series of [Jasmine](https://github.com/pivotal/jasmine/) tests are in the tests folder.
-to run them you create a _symlink_ to your jasmine library in the `tests` folder called `jasmin_lib`. then you point your browser to `http://localhost:8080/tests/SpecRunner.html`
+to run them you create a _symlink_ to your jasmine library in the `tests` folder called `jasmin_lib`. then you point your browser to [`http://localhost:8080/tests/SpecRunner.html`](http://localhost:8080/tests/SpecRunner.html)